-There was only one disability retirement over the four-year period of this investigation or the prior study period.
-In fact, this Plan has only had 2 disability retirement in the past 14 years.
+There were no disability retirements over the four-year period of this investigation or the prior study period.
+In fact, this Plan has not had a disability retirement in the past 14 years.
 Since the rates of disability retirement were lowered in the last experience study, we recommend no change in the rates of disability at this time.